-Sea, fjord, and mountains are all easily accessible from Oslo by car, bus, or train.
-Go paddling in a quiet forest lake, explore the picturesque islands along the Oslofjord, or enjoy a glass of bubbly by the shore while dipping your toes in the sea.
-You can even travel all the way to the end of the world (at least that’s what the destination “Verdens Ende” means in Norwegian)!
-For the latest within art and architecture, head straight for the Kistefos Museum in Hadeland.
+The sea, fjords, and mountains are all easily accessible from Oslo by car, bus, or train.
+Go paddling on a quiet forest lake, explore the picturesque islands that line the Oslofjord, or dip your toes in the sea.
+You can even travel all the way to the end of the world (at least that’s what Verdens Ende means in Norwegian)!
+For the latest art and architecture, head for the Kistefos Museum in Hadeland.

 Further south by the Swedish border, the fortress town of Halden awaits.
 Hire a canoe or bike and enjoy the scenery along Norway’s oldest canal.